Building Our Sustainable Future

-I am delighted to present our 2018 Sustainability Report, which we are proudly publishing for the third year in a row.
-On behalf of the Board of Directors, I extend my appreciation to all our valued NBK stakeholders who have been involved in advancing our sustainability practices.
+I am delighted to present our 2019 Sustainability Report, which we are proudly publishing for the fourth year in a row.
+On behalf of the Board of Directors, I extend my gratitude to all NBK stakeholders who were involved in continuously supporting and enabling our sustainability practices.

 Chairman of the Board of Directors

 In this chapter, NBK reflected an overview of the Bank, including profile, markets served (in the form of business segments), products and services, vision, mission, values, awards and recognitions, and international banking presence.
 Moreover, NBK highlighted an important sustainability recognition, namely NBK’s inclusion in FTSE Russell’s FTSE4Good Index Series in 2019 - noting that NBK was the first bank in Kuwait to be selected for this index series.